jaxwong/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view the list of events
+1. User requests to view the list of events.
-2. Overbooked shows the list of events
+2. Overbooked shows the list of events.

 Use case ends.

 **Extensions**
 * 1a.
-Overbooked is unable to get the list of events
+Overbooked is unable to get the list of events.
     * 1a1.
-Overbooked shows an error message
+Overbooked shows an error message.

 Use case ends.

 * 1b.
-Overbooked has no events saved
+Overbooked has no events saved.
     * 1b1.
-Overbooked informs the user that there are no events
+Overbooked informs the user that there are no events.

 Use case ends.